KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout.md

 This article describes the KeyboardKit keyboard layout engine and how to use it.

 In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are central concepts when creating a ``SystemKeyboard``.
-You can also use them to create custom keyboards, but you don't have to.
+You can also use them to create custom keyboards, although you don't have to.

 An ``InputSet`` defines the input keys on a keyboard, while a ``KeyboardLayout`` defines the full set of actions on a keyboard, as well as their heights, sizes etc. This means that you can use many different input sets with a single keyboard layout.

 A typical system keyboard layout has several rows, where center input buttons are surrounded by action buttons on one or both sides.